ocf/ocfweb/ocfweb/docs/docs/contact.md

 The OCF lab is located on the ground level of MLK Student Union (entrance on Lower Sproul), Room 171.
-You will need to show your student ID to the publications staff on desk when you enter the lab.
+You will need to show your student ID to the front desk staff when you enter the lab.

 OCF staff members are usually **not present** during lab open hours.
 To talk with an OCF volunteer staffer, check the [[posted staff hours|staff-hours]].